 "The Elizabeth Bishop Centenary."
 Daily "breaking news" on Elizabeth Bishop events worldwide (blog entries).

 Axelrod, Steven Gould.
 "Elizabeth Bishop: Nova Scotia in Brazil."
-Papers on Language and Literature Summer 2001 [subscription service].
+Papers on Language and Literature Summer 2001 [Questia subscription service].

 Gilbert, Roger.
 "Comparing Elizabeth Bishop's 'At the Fishouses' and Adrienne Rich's 'Diving into the Wreck.'"
 On similarities of language and intellectual differences, in regard to questions of knowledge, history, and the metaphor of immersion, in Elizabeth Bishop's "At the Fishhouses" and Adrienne Rich's "Diving Into the Wreck."
 Excerpt, Modern American Poetry, orig. pub.
 Twentieth Century Literature Summer 1997.

 Graf, Anastasia.
 "Representing the Other: A Conversation among Mikhail Bakhtin, Elizabeth Bishop, and Wislawa Szymborska."
-Comparative Literature Winter 2005 [first page only, blurred].
+Comparative Literature Winter 2005 [preview or purchase at jstor].

 Spiegelman, Willard.
 "Heirs and Heirlooms: The Legacy of Elizabeth Bishop and James Merrill Spiegelman considers the meaning of "new formalism" and the legacy of Bishop and Merrill.
-The Kenyon Review 13, 2 (Spring 1991) [first page of article only, blurred].
+The Kenyon Review 13, 2 (Spring 1991) [free at jstor].